Property guides

 What is the Energy Price Cap?

-The Energy Price Cap sets a limit on the amount energy companies can charge per unit of energy, but it’s worth noting that it’s not a limit on energy bills overall.
+In 2019, the government introduced the energy price cap in response to rising energy costs.
+It sets a limit on the amount energy companies can charge per unit of energy, but it’s worth noting that it’s not a limit on energy bills overall.

 The cap is calculated by the regulator, Ofgem, and is updated every three months.
 This is to make sure it’s in line with inflation, and other changing costs.
-From April to June 2023, the Energy Price Cap was set at £3,280.
-But due to falling wholesale gas prices, the cap has been reduced to £1,834 a year from October to December.

-Does the Energy Price Cap affect me?
+Does the energy price cap affect me?

 If you’re on a fixed tariff for your energy supply, then you won’t be affected by the price cap.
-The Energy Price Cap is applied if you’re on a default energy, or standard variable tariff.
+The energy price cap is applied if you’re on a default energy, or standard variable tariff.
 It sets a maximum price that energy suppliers can charge for every kilowatt hour (kWh) of energy used.

 If you’re on a default tariff, it’s important to note that it doesn’t cap your entire energy bill.
 Instead, it puts an upper limit on the amount you can be charged per unit of gas or electric.
-Ofgem estimates that around 26 million people benefit from the Energy Price Cap.
+Ofgem estimates that around 26 million people benefit from the energy price cap.

-How is the Energy Price Cap set?
+How is the energy price cap set?

-The Energy Price Cap is based on a typical domestic user with medium energy usage.
+The energy price cap is based on a typical domestic user with medium energy usage.
 Ofgem estimates that typical means two or three people living in a two- to three-bedroom home, using 2,990 kWh of electricity, and 12,000 kWh of gas each year.

 When the cap is calculated, things like wholesale energy prices, and the cost of the government’s other energy-related schemes, are taken into account.